Inclusion Outreach Coaching Initiative (Reference 136)

 Background and context

-In 2021 the Department of Education (the department) announced a number of initiatives including the Inclusion Outreach Coaching (IOC) initiative, to support school workforces to build their capabilities in inclusive practices.
-These initiatives were part of a state wide Disability Inclusion Reform to support schools to ensure that students of all need feel welcomed and thrive.
+In 2021 the Department of Education (the department) announced several initiatives including the Inclusion Outreach Coaching (IOC) initiative, to support school workforces to build their capabilities in inclusive practices.
+These initiatives were part of a state wide Disability Inclusion Reform to support schools to ensure that all students feel welcomed and thrive.

-The IOC initiative is being rolled out by area from 2021 to 2025 (refer to Disability Inclusion Funding and Support for further information) with an IOC coach being employed in ‘base’ registered specialist schools (base school) and ‘partnering’ with mainstream schools (partner school).
-IOC coaches are employed at a Learning Specialist classification (please see Leading Teachers and Learning Specialists for further information) to ensure they have the leadership experience and contextual understanding of schools to provide strategically coordinated capability building opportunities to mainstream schools, including whole-of-school training, in-class coaching and individual teacher support to build inclusive school cultures.
+The IOC initiative was rolled out by area from 2021 to 2025 (refer to the Disability Inclusion Funding and Support policy for further information) with an Inclusion Outreach Coach being employed in ‘base’ registered specialist schools (base school) and ‘partnering’ with mainstream schools (partner school).
+IOCs are employed at a Learning Specialist classification (please see Leading Teachers and Learning Specialists for further information) to ensure they have the leadership experience and contextual understanding of schools to provide strategically coordinated capability building opportunities to mainstream schools, including whole-of-school training, in-class coaching and individual teacher support to build inclusive school cultures.
 IOCs do not work with individual students.
+IOCs assist schools to set up Tier 1 preventative schoolwide systems, practices and data so they can sustain and strengthen their inclusive practices over time.

 A team of implementation specialists from Inclusive Education support the school and regional workforces to effectively deliver best practice approaches to inclusive education and wellbeing and to lead effective policy and program implementation which enables access to high quality education services.